rjm656s/TwitStat/README.md

 Install Visual Studio 2015, create a new project, and clone this repository.
 You must supply values for the consumerSecret and accessTokenSecret strings in StreamConnection.cs.

 #Libraries
-TwitStat uses the [Tweetinvi](https://github.com/linvi/tweetinvi) libarary to facilitate its connection with Twitter's APIs, and the [EmojiSharp](https://github.com/jmazouri/EmojiSharp) library to identify Emojis (EmojiSharp uses a template to consume emoji.json from the [emoji-data](https://github.com/iamcal/emoji-data) project.
+TwitStat uses the [Tweetinvi](https://github.com/linvi/tweetinvi) libarary to facilitate its connection with Twitter's APIs, and the [EmojiSharp](https://github.com/jmazouri/EmojiSharp) library to identify Emojis (EmojiSharp uses a template to consume emoji.json from the [emoji-data](https://github.com/iamcal/emoji-data) project).